As historic as it is beautiful, princes, poets and pirates have long been drawn to the western extremity of England.

 Stretch your creative muscles and discover the famous ‘light’ of St Ives.
 The muse of countless artists and writers over centuries, St Ives continues its incarnation as a creative colony, through its charming cobbled streets and eclectic jumble of tea rooms, tiny shops and galleries, including the Tate St Ives and the wonderful sub-tropical Barbara Hepworth sculpture garden.

-Get your toes on the nose in the crashing North Atlantic rollers at Newquay, one of the UK’s Top Ten beaches and a mecca for surfers from all over the world.
+Get your toes on the nose in the crashing North Atlantic rollers at Newquay, one of the UK’s most popular beaches and a mecca for surfers from all over the world.
 The expansive blonde sand beaches, dramatic cliff caves, and pastel blue waters of Newquay capture the spirit of Cornwall in one delightful snapshot.
 Not a surfer?
 Try it anyhow!

 Walk on water (well, almost) across the ancient causeway linking St Michael’s Mount to the mainland at Marazion.
 You can walk the short distance across to the Mount at low tide, spend a few hours exploring the former medieval monastery and lovely seaward gardens, then time your return just right to join the race back to the mainland as the path disappears beneath the ocean.

 While visiting Devon’s historic regional capital Exeter, you must attend a choral recital at the magnificent Exeter Cathedral.
 If you think, ‘seen one church seen ’em all’, step inside one of the world’s most impressive examples of Gothic architecture and you’ll definitely think again.
 The intricate woodwork, stone vaulting, and lavish, jaw-dropping interiors are astounding enough, but experiencing the delicate acoustic power of the Cathedral Choir in full voice is absolutely spine-tingling.

 Hike along the South West Coast Path and explore the diversity of Exmoor National Park.
 A unique blend of wild and windy moors, lush farmlands, and ragged coastal cliffs, the inspirational scenery, cosy villages, and wonderful flora and fauna of Exmoor make for a moveable feast of sights, sounds and experiences.

 While every second tearoom in the county lays claim to being ‘the best in Devon’, you’ll experience the true decadent pleasure of an authentic Devonshire tea at Orestone Manor in Maidencombe.
 Savouring the light as air scones with generous dollops of farm fresh clotted cream and homemade jam (cream first if you please!) overlooking panoramic views of Lyme Bay is as sublime a gastronomic experience as you’ll ever find.